Louis Dallimore //Strength & Conditioning

 Position-group retention

 The squad-mean number hides a useful detail.
 Different position groups run different distances and accumulate different work, and the question of "did we maintain volume" is really four questions, one per group.
+If the closing-twenty pattern depends on conditioning, it should show up across positions, not only in the backs.
+Props are on the pitch in the closing twenty too.

-Figure 02 // Position group volume retentionper player per week · pre vs in-season
+Figure 03 // Position group volume retentionper player per week · pre vs in-season

 Halves